-l= 5J=
+I= 5J=

-If the format controller encounters the matching final right parenthesis of the format specification and if there are no further items in the iolist, the format controller terminates I/O.
+If the format controller encounters the matching final right parenthesis of the format specification, or a colon (:) edit descriptor, and if there are no further items in the iolist, the format controller terminates I/O.

 If, however, there are further items in the iolist, the file is positioned at the beginning of the next record and the format controller continues by rescanning the format, starting at the beginning of the format specification terminated by the last preceding right parenthesis.